 1 – Set Your Budget

 Like in any purchase you’ll make, you have to set a budget first before you shop for a treadmill.
-Budget treadmills are those in the $500 to $1,500 range, while the mid range ones are from $1,500 to $2,500.
-The more expensive ones are priced over $3,000.
+Get a figure in mind before you start shopping and make sure you stick to it.

 If you are very conscious about the price tag, you can opt for second-hand treadmill especially one that is less than five years old.
 The downside is that it won’t likely have any warranty.

 2 – Ask Yourself Who’s Likely to Use the Treadmill